AndreiFlau/PokemonMemoryCard/README.md

 Try to memorize the Pokémons and only click the ones you haven't clicked before!

 Clicking sound from Cookie Clicker.
-Winning Sound from [](https://www.youtube.com/watch?v=nYwAHURPQ-s)
+Winning Sound from [this video](https://www.youtube.com/watch?v=nYwAHURPQ-s)